-The Office of Graduate and Professional Education is also committed to facilitating funding and fellowships for the graduate student body.
+The University of Delaware’s Graduate College is also committed to facilitating funding and fellowships for the graduate student body.
 These opportunities, available through university lines, as well as through external foundations and institutions, provide students with vital sources of support in their master’s and doctoral programs.

 - Unidel Distinguished Scholars Award

 - University Graduate Scholars Award

 - Outstanding Dissertation Award (George Herbert Ryden Prize)

 Students should talk with their advisors about the application process for the UD awards.

 School of Education Scholarships

 - Thomas R. Purnell and Edna Preston Purnell Scholarship